TusharPanda1986/cassandra-trigger/README.md

     gradle test

-You need to have Cassandra running and the product_v2_dev schema created, otherwise tests will fail.
+You need to have Cassandra running and the product_v2 schema created, otherwise tests will fail.

 The integration test is disabled so inorder to execute the integration test, search for a file named :

-    LogEntryStoreIntegrationTest.java
+    MapLogEntryStoreIntegrationTest.java

 and execute it staandalone or else remove the following lines from build.gradle:

     test {
-    exclude '**/LogEntryStoreIntegrationTest.class'
+    exclude '**/MapLogEntryStoreIntegrationTest.class'
     }